SEJ AWARDS: 2015 Rules

 6) printouts of PDF versions of print stories.

-In each case, the submitted material must show the same stories, headlines, photos and graphics that appeared originally in print, without any additions or deletions, and must be accompanied by at least one actual tear sheet or clipping.
-News services only may submit computer printouts without graphics.
+In each case, the submitted material must show the same stories, headlines, photos and graphics that appeared originally in print, without any additions or deletions.
+Photocopy entries and PDF printouts must be accompanied by at least one actual tear sheet or clipping.
+An exception: news services may submit computer printouts without graphics and tear sheets or clippings.

 Television stories may be entered as links to websites where the videos can be viewed, or mailed on DVDs.
-It is the entrant's responsibility to make sure entered links are current and viable, and that DVDs are playable in multiple formats and readable on both PC and Mac.
-Supplemental material, including online components, may be included.
+It is the entrant's responsibility to make sure entered links are current and viable, and that DVDs are readable on both PC and Mac.
+Supplemental material, including online components, may be included except in the Outstanding Features category.
 A complete transcript is required.

 Radio stories may be entered as links to websites where they can be listened to, uploaded as MP3 files, or shipped on CDs.
 It is the entrant's responsibility to ensure entered links are current and viable, and that audio CDs work on both PC and Mac.
-Supplemental material, including online components, may be included.
+Supplemental material, including online components, may be included except in the Outstanding Features category.
 A complete transcript is required.

 Photo entries must be submitted as JPEG files, maximum 2MB.
 Only photos published as photojournalism, either as part of a story or alone, will be accepted.

-16. INCOMPLETE OR NON-COMPLYING ENTRIES: The awards committee, the committee chair or co-chairs or awards director may disqualify entries that are incomplete, illegible (exceptionally small type or poor photocopying), or otherwise do not comply with the contest rules.
+15. INCOMPLETE OR NON-COMPLYING ENTRIES: The awards committee, the committee chair or co-chairs or the awards director may disqualify entries that are incomplete, illegible (such as exceptionally small type or poor photocopying), or otherwise do not comply with the contest rules.
 In cases where the awards director or awards committee determines that an entry is substantially but not fully complete, the awards director may contact entrants and give them extra time to provide any missing copies or other required information after the regular entry deadline.
 Entry fees will not be refunded to disqualified entrants.

-23. JUDGING PROCESS: Judging panels must meet in person or via telephone conference call to select place-winners.
+22. JUDGING PROCESS: Judging panels must meet in person or via electronic conferencing or email to select place-winners.
 The chairperson of each panel is responsible for selecting dates and times for judging that are convenient for the entire panel.
-Judges may never discuss contest entries with anyone outside their judging panel, and may not discuss entries with other panel members unless the entire panel is participating in the discussion.
+Judges may not discuss contest entries with anyone outside their judging panel, and may not discuss entries with other panel members unless the entire panel is participating in the discussion.
 Judges will use their own judgment in determining which entries constitute the most outstanding journalism on environmental subjects in the categories they are judging.
 At its discretion, the awards committee may, at the beginning of the judging process, provide all of the contest's judges with standardized, non-binding guidelines to help judges evaluate entries.
 Judges must consider the entered stories and the supplemental materials in judging an entry.

-25. NUMBER OF WINNERS: The judges may select up to three ranked place-winners or three honorable mentions, or a combination of up to three place-winners and honorable mentions in each category.
-Judges are free to select fewer or no place-winners or honorable mentions, if they believe no entries are deserving of the honors.
+24. NUMBER OF WINNERS: The judges may select up to three ranked place-winners and two honorable mentions in each category.
+Judges are free to select fewer or no place-winners or honorable mentions if they believe no entries are deserving of the honors.
 Ties are not allowed.
-No more than three entrants may be honored per category.
+No more than five entrants may be honored per category.

-26. DISPUTES: Judging panels will make every reasonable effort to reach a consensus in selecting place-winners.
+25. DISPUTES: Judging panels will make every reasonable effort to reach a consensus in selecting place-winners.
 In case of a split decision, the majority rules.
-If a member of a judging panel believes a fellow judge is not following the rules of the contest, the complaining judge may contact the awards committee, which will determine whether the contest rules are being violated.
+If a member of a judging panel believes a fellow judge is not following the rules of the contest, the complaining judge may contact director of awards or the awards committee.
+The awards committee will determine whether the contest rules are being violated.
 Judging panels' selections of place-winners are final except in extraordinary cases in which the awards committee determines that the contest's rules have been violated.
 The awards committee may not overturn a judging panel's decision merely because the committee believes another entry is more worthy.
 The committee may act only if by majority vote it determines that the judging process violated the contest rules or that a place-winning entry must be disqualified for failing to comply with the rules.
 In that extraordinary case, the judging panel will promptly reconvene and make another selection.
-Under no circumstances will the awards committee, the SEJ board of directors,the SEJ staff or awards personnel select winners or honorable mentions.
+Under no circumstances will the awards committee, the SEJ board of directors, the SEJ staff or awards personnel select winners or honorable mentions.

-30. DISCLOSURE OF WINNERS: Winners will be announced in early July, or as soon as possible after judges have completed their deliberations.
+29. DISCLOSURE OF WINNERS: Winners will be announced in July, or as soon as possible after judges have completed their deliberations.
 Awards will be presented at SEJ's annual conference.

-32. RULES CHANGES: In close consultation with the SEJ staff and board of directors, the awards committee by majority vote may amend the contest rules prior to the call for entries, including modifying the categories, award amounts and entry fees.
+31. RULES CHANGES: In close consultation with the awards director, the awards committee by majority vote may amend the contest rules prior to the call for entries, including modifying the categories, award amounts and entry fees.
 The contest's budget, however, must always remain within the limits established by the SEJ executive director and the board of directors.